 There are some algorithms where the post-processing approach can be applied "on the fly," which we will refer to as inline-processing.
-For example, FAISS-IVF [29] partitions the data into clusters, and the ANN data structure is an inverted index consisting of all the points belonging to each cluster.
-By including filter metadata with each entry in the inverted index, an inline-processing search can skip points in the clusters that do not match the filters of the query.
+For example, FAISS-IVF [29] partitions the data into clusters, and the ANN data structure is an inverted index consisting of all the each entry in the inverted index, an inline-processing search can skip points in the clusters that do not match the filters of the query.
 Pinecone's hybrid search feature utilises this approach [19].
 This technique can also be applied to an LSH [10] index.